Presentation at the Temple (Ambrogio Lorenzetti): Description

 The painting depicts the presentation at the temple, an event which, according to the Hebraic Law, should occur forty days after a child's birth, to allow the mother to purify herself.
 Within two central, slender columns are the Madonna (holding the cloth in which the child was kept), the child (with moving feet and a finger in the mouth), and Simeon the Righteous, who is speaking and taking the child in his arms.
 At the far left is Joseph, preceded by two women: the latter have no aureolae, to mark that they have no holy status.
-At the right is Anna, accompanied by a Latin cartouche with a citation from the Gospel of Luke (2:38- And coming up at that very hour she gave thanks to God, and spoke of him to all who were looking for the redemption of Jerusalem.)
+At the right is Anna, accompanied by a Latin cartouche with a citation from the Gospel of Luke (2:38 – And coming up at that very hour she gave thanks to God, and spoke of him to all who were looking for the redemption of Jerusalem.)

-Behind the altar is a priest with the doves for the sacrifice and, in the left hand, the knife.
-In front of him a flame is burning on the sacrifice altar.
+Behind the altar is a priest with the pigeons for the sacrifice on the altar fire and, in the left hand, the knife.
+The sacrificial pigeons appear on the edge of the painting rather than the center to focus on the purification offering.
 Two other priests are partly visible at his left behind the architectural elements.

 The scene is set within church, finely decorated in Gothic style (somewhat similar to the Cathedral of Siena) with a nave and two aisles, each surmounted by three-foiled ogival arches.
 Above the priests, within the church, is a triumphal arch with two angels; they hold a clipeus with the Blessing Christ.
 The lunettes of the aisles show prophets with cartouches, while above the columns in the foreground are depicted two small statues of Moses, with the table of the Ten Commandments, and Joshua, with the Sun in his hand.
 In the upper part, above the marble intarsia of the arches and frieze with dragons, is a series of angels with a garland.

 Finally, the central top arch includes the figures of Moses and Malachi, who also have cartouches with Latin verses taken from the Bible.